xBourner/status-card/docs/docs/customization/persons.md

 Automatically detects all `person.*` entities from the HA entity registry.
 At default all person entities are shown.

+!!! info "Info"
+    First person which was created will be shown first.

 <img src="https://raw.githubusercontent.com/xbourner/status-card/main/.github/img/persons_overview.png" alt="Persons Feature" width="25%">

 - **Detection:** Automatically detects all person entities